helmedeiros/markup-svc/docs/architecture/decisions/0011-router.md

 `Decision.Experiment` becomes the canonical "which variant served this" field; `Decision.ModelVersion` the canonical "which model served this" field.
 Both are stamped by the router post-Decide, so inner Deciders cannot accidentally erase the routing decision.

-cmd/markup-server wiring (W10 Fri commit, not this ADR):
+cmd/markup-server wiring (follow-up commit, not this ADR):

 ```sh
 markup-server --route=v1:rules:rules-v1.csv --route=v2:rules:rules-v2.csv --policy=hash-correlation